Manishearth/manishearth.github.io/source/drafts/zero1.md

 {% discussion pion-nought %} Wait, _lifetime_ erasure? {% enddiscussion %}

-Yes, like type erasure.
-"Type erasure" (in Rust, using `dyn Trait`) lets you take a compile time concept (the type of a value) and move it into something that can be decided at runtime.
-Similarly, the core value proposition of `yoke` is to take types burdened with the compile time concept of lifetimes and allow you to decide they be decided at runtime anyway.
+Like type erasure!
+"Type erasure" (in Rust, done using `dyn Trait`) lets you take a compile time concept (the type of a value) and move it into something that can be decided at runtime.
+Analogously, the core value proposition of `yoke` is to take types burdened with the compile time concept of lifetimes and allow you to decide they be decided at runtime anyway.

 {% discussion pion-nought %} Doesn't `Rc<T>` already let you make lifetimes a runtime decision? {% enddiscussion %}

-Kind of, `Rc<T>` on its own lets you _avoid_ lifetimes, whereas `Yoke` works with situations where there is already a lifetime (e.g. due to zero copy deserialization) that you want to paper over.
+Kind of, `Rc<T>` on its own lets you _avoid_ compile-time lifetimes, whereas `Yoke` works with situations where there is already a lifetime (e.g. due to zero copy deserialization) that you want to paper over.

 {% discussion pion-nought %} Cool!
 What does that look like? {% enddiscussion %}

-The general idea is that you can take a zero-copy deserializeable type like a `Cow<'a, str>` (or `Person<'a>` from the previous examples) and "yoke" it to the value it was deserialized from, which we call a "cart".
+The general idea is that you can take a zero-copy deserializeable type like a `Cow<'a, str>` (or something more complicated) and "yoke" it to the value it was deserialized from, which we call a "cart".

 {% discussion pion-minus%}_\*groan\*_ not another crate named with a pun, Manish. {% enddiscussion %}